Curriculum Vitae of Prof. Dr. Dr. h. c. Dieter Rombach

 Prof. Rombach regularly serves as an expert, auditor, reviewer, and consultant for industry.
 He provides advisory services to a number of government bodies at the state, federal, and international level on issues concerning research as well as education and training in the area of computer science and on strategic decisions related to software.
 Prof. Rombach serves as a scientific adviser to various companies and research institutions.

-Prof. Rombach is the author of more than 200 scientific publications.
+Prof. Rombach is the author of more than 250 scientific publications.
 In 1990, he received the "Presidential Young Investigator Award" (endowed with US $ 500.000) of the National Science Foundation (NSF) in the U.S. for his excellent work in the area of software engineering.
-In 2000, his contributions to the scientific and economic development of the state were recognized when he was awarded the Service Medal of the State of Rhineland-Palatinate.
+In 2000, his contributions to the scientific and economic development of the state were recognized when he was awarded the Order of Merit of the State of Rhineland-Palatinate.
 In 2003, he received the Distinguished Postdoctoral Award of the College for Computer, Mathematical and Physical Sciences of the University of Maryland and in 2013 the Founder’s Award.
-In the year 2009, he was awarded the Federal Cross of Merit on Ribbon of the Federal Republic of Germany and the University of Oulu, Finland bestowed upon him an honorary doctorate degree in recognition of his lifetime achievements as a software engineer.
+In the year 2009, he was awarded the Federal Cross of Merit on Ribbon of the Federal Republic of Germany and the University of Oulu, Finland, bestowed upon him an honorary doctorate degree in recognition of his lifetime achievements as a software engineer.
 For his services to the Fraunhofer-Gesellschaft, he was awarded the Fraunhofer Medal in 2013.
 In 2021, the IEEE Computer Society presented him with the Harlan D. Mills Award for his lifetime achievement.